dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-configuration.md

 # Configure ASP.NET Core Identity

-ASP.NET Core Identity uses default values for settings such as password policy, lockout, and cookie settings.
+ASP.NET Core Identity uses default values for settings such as password policy, lockout, and cookie configuration.
 These settings can be overridden in the `Startup` class.

 ## Identity options